 Installation of this piece requires two large, identical speakers at around head height, facing slightly away from each other.

-It should be diffused at a high level.
+Diffused at a high level.

 flute, clarinet, soprano saxophone, piano, electric piano (or 2 electric pianos), 2 violins, viola, double bass, playback